ahbou/ahmed/Readme.md

 I'm deep in the Apple ecosystem™:
 * I use a Retina 13" Mackbook pro.
-* I have an iPhone 6.
+* I have an iPhone 7.
 * I just got an iPad mini.

+---

+My wife and I went sky diving in the South of Morocco.
+It was as thrilling as dropping a database in production 😁